Obstacles and Challenges of Rehab

 This challenge is key to anyone’s successful recovery.
 It is factual because a person can go through all the steps of a program and go back to their substance or another substance afterwards.
 Then, they must go back to the treatment centre.
 Change occurs only when people look at their lives and face their demons.
 Once the person faces the demons, they can work out positive solutions instead of self-medicating.

 People do not grow up with a lifetime goal of becoming dependent on a substance.
-In the majority of cases, one discovers that some major change occurred in their life.
-Sometimes, it is so far buried and forgotten, or the person thinks it’s unrelated.
-But, never-the-less causes havoc.
+In most cases, one discovers that some major change occurred in their life.
+Sometimes, it is so far buried and forgotten that the person thinks it’s unrelated.
+But it never-the-less causes havoc.
 It can be a traumatic experience, a failure, a personal loss, environmental pressure, and more.

 When the person locates and addresses the demons correctly, they will be more aware, more in control, and fully recognize the source.
 They will be able to cope with it accurately.
 It will tend to dismiss the harmful solution of using mind-altering substances.
 Once they recover and get back to healthy choices, the next challenge will be more constructive.